Peyote: Native American Church

 Peyote is considered sacramental and sacred in the Native American Church, also known as Peyotism.
 It is used in rituals for "a closer understanding of the spiritual world" and to commune with God and the spirits (including the deceased) in order to receive spiritual power, guidance, reproof, and healing.
 To many followers, peyote itself is personified as "Peyote Spirit", considered to be either God's equivalent for the Indians to Jesus for mainstream Christians, or Jesus himself.

 Peyote is consumed during an all-night healing ceremony inside a hogan, a traditional Navajo building, or a tipi.
 The ritual starts around 8 P.M Saturday, and includes prayer, singing, sacramental eating of peyote, water rites, and contemplation.
 It concludes with a communion breakfast on Sunday morning.

+Native American Church of New York

+Peyote was used as a sacrament by the Native American Church of New York, which was founded by Alan Birnbaum and operated in New York City from 1976 to 1979.
+It is said to have had 1,000 followers in 1979.
+Despite its name, the Native American Church of New York was not actually Native American and had few or no Native American members.
+The church sued for the legal right to use peyote in Native American Church of New York v.
+United States in 1979, but largely lost the case.
+Subsequently, the church renamed itself to the Temple of the True Inner Light and turned to using the still-legal designer psychedelic dipropyltryptamine (DPT) as its sacrament.

 Legality

 Canada

 Mescaline is listed as a Schedule III controlled substance under the Canadian Controlled Drugs and Substances Act, but peyote is specifically exempt.
 Possession and use of peyote plants is legal.